 We hated the dated artex, but we only had so much budget so decided to paint it all white and live with it for the time being.
 That time has now ended and we finally had it removed a few weeks ago and the walls and ceilings plastered.
 It took around one week to dry, but then we had a holiday for six days, so we only just got around to painting the room.
 We’ve practically had no living room or dining for over three weeks now!
 We have a living room / dining room in one.

 We decided to also paint our skirting boards white to elongate the walls.
 We live in a chalet bungalow with low ceilings downstairs, but normal upstairs.
-We did fit wooden skirting when we moved in, but have decided to paint this white now to lengthen the walls and give the impression of taller rooms downstairs.
-Plus the white skirting will look much better with the white architrave we have from Skirting World.
+I’m not really a fan of the low ceilings and wish we had tall ceilings downstairs.
+There are lots of tricks to make a low ceiling room feel bigger such as investing in window dressings that accentuate the space from bespoke curtain makers London who will be experts in knowing how to make a window feel taller.
+We did fit wooden skirting when we moved in, but this made the room feel shorter.
+We decided to paint this white to lengthen the walls and give the impression of taller rooms downstairs.
+Plus this white skirting will look much better with the white architrave we have from Skirting World.

 When moving we quickly bought some ‘these will do’ sofas from an outlet instead of choosing some we really liked.
 We’ve now ordered some bright orange sofas instead.
 These are the first sofas I’ve ever properly chosen for my house and I’m 34 years old!
 I’m so excited!